-Recovering from your workouts the right way is just as important as hitting the gym regularly — and recovery starts with a good protein powder.
-Protein is by far the most important macronutrient when it comes to your muscles recovering from a workout.
-Taking it shortly after a workout aids muscle recovery as well as muscle growth, an imperative step for anyone with a firm fitness goal.
+Recovering from your workouts properly is just as important as hitting the gym regularly — and recovery starts with a good protein powder.
+Protein is by far the most important macronutrient when it come to your muscles healing and growing after a workout.
+Ingesting some within a half hour of training is an imperative step for anyone with swole goals.

-There are a variety of brands on the market that utilize a wide array of base ingredients and grams of protein per serving to cater to different goals.
+There are hundreds of brands on the market that incorporate a wide array of base ingredients and grams of protein per serving to cater to different goals.
 The best way to supercharge your recovery routine is to make sure you’re not just taking any protein after your workouts but rather one that suits your needs and gets your body primed to bounce back for your next session.

-Personal trainers spend hours in the gym and work with clients to help them achieve their goals, meaning they likely know how different body types react to proteins — and more importantly, which ones taste the best.
+Personal trainers spend their lives maintaining their own physiques while helping clients achieve their goals, which gives them special insight into the most effective protein supplements — and which ones taste the best.
 We spoke with five personal trainers about the powders they love and their recipes for success (literally).

 Editor’s note: We’ve been using this stuff lately with our signature recipe, blending six ounces of iced coffee, a chopped-up frozen banana, a scoop of powder and a scoop or two of powdered peanut butter.
 It’s pretty tasty.

 PlantFusion Complete Protein

 Vegan fitness buffs will appreciate trainer Ryan Foray’s powder of choice.
 A powerlifting and strength training specialist, Foray is picky about his protein.
 He believes a lot of products are more filler than substance, but his surefire winner is PlantFusion’s Complete Protein.
 The protein is plant-based, vegan and non-GMO, which helps him recover well.